hoc081098/hoc081098/notes/jetpack_compose_dp_class/jetpack_compose_dp_class_en.md

 `Dp?` is a reference type, not a primitive type, it requires **heap allocation**.
 Imagine we use `Dp?` type in many places (the worst case is in a loop or is in List/Row/Column/...
-UI), it will cause a lot of heap allocation, affect the application performance, especially a UI application, its performance is very important to the user experience.
+UI), it will cause a lot of heap allocation, affect the application performance ⚠️, especially a UI application, its performance is very important to the user experience.

 #### II.2.
-Demonstration example
+Demonstration example ✍️

 Let's create a simple example using `Dp?` type, we create a `@Composable fun MyComposable2` accepting a `Dp?` as the first parameter.